karlludwigweise/scriptable-dev-ops-monitoring/README.md

 # Scriptable DevOps Monitoring Widget

-A [scriptable](https://www.scriptables.de) widget for monitoring your services/websites and give you peace of mind 🧘🏻‍♂️.
+A [scriptable](https://scriptable.app/) widget for monitoring your services/websites that gives you peace-of-mind 🧘🏻‍♂️.

 <img src="preview.png" width="300px">